 Australia, India, Uganda.
-These are just some of the study abroad options available at Lynchburg College this year.
+These are just some of the study abroad options available at University of Lynchburg this year.
 To whet your appetite, the Center for Global Education will host a Study Abroad Fair on Thursday, Sept.
 24 from 7 to 9 p.m. in the Memorial Ballroom.

 Nearly 30 representatives from study abroad service providers and other colleges and universities will attend the event to speak with students and promote their overseas study opportunities.